-Major Class II and Class III surveys are mentioned.
+Major Class III surveys are mentioned.
 This section contains considerations of when, where, and why those surveys were conducted and the survey procedures that were employed.

-Geographic Information Systems (GIS) has been used to digitize Class III inventories and site locations at the Archaeology and Historic Preservation Division (AHP) of the State Historical Society of North Dakota (SHSND).
-The GIS databases will enable future spatial analyses.
+A geographic information system (GIS) is used to digitize Class III inventories and site locations at the Archaeology and Historic Preservation Division of the State Historical Society of North Dakota.
+The GIS data enable spatial analyses.
 As of 2008, all Class III inventories with adequate maps and all site locational information have been digitized.
-Manuscript data record forms should be completed with submitted project reports.
-Manuscript records and coded site forms are entered into Microsoft Access databases and GIS.
-North Dakota SHPO guidelines for survey and site recordation are available online at http://history.nd.gov/hp/hpforms.html (SHSND 2016).
-Table B.5 indicates the total acreage and percent inventoried at the Class III level for each SU, as of August 5, 2015.
+Manuscript records and NDCRS forms are entered into a database and GIS.
+North Dakota SHPO guidelines for survey and site recordation are available online (SHSND 2021).